 Four, use visualization to work with your inner child.
 Typically, children form a secure attachment style by interacting with their caregivers who hold them and support them as they mature.
 These moments of intimacy between mother and child build up a reservoir of memories for the child, now an adult, to turn to when they are distressed in adulthood.

-Those who exhibit avoidant attachment style did not receive the interactions they needed from mother to build up their reservoir of memories.
+Those who exhibit avoidant attachment style did not receive the interactions they needed from the mother to build up their reservoir of memories.
 This lack of care leaves these avoidant adults seeking out partners and friends to comfort them when they feel anxious or otherwise distressed.

 One way to mitigate the effects of childhood neglect of our emotional needs is to create memories now.

-To build the good memories, you need to get in touch with the little child that resides inside all humanity.
+To build good memories, you need to get in touch with the little child that resides inside all humanity.
 Making good memories can mean physically going somewhere to enjoy entertaining your inner child such as a park, or visualizing yourself playing on a beach or in a meadow.

 Make sure to introduce yourself to your inner child and listen to what he/she is trying to tell you about how they feel and what they want.
 Tell this small part of you that never grew up that you are the adult version of that child and thank them for helping you achieve what you have so far in life.